nelmio/NelmioSolariumBundle/README.md

         $results = $client->select($select);
 ```

-If you have define a core, you can access by config name like this :
+If you have defined a core, you can access it by config name like this :

 ```php
         $client = $this->get('solarium.client.cms');